OSGConnect/connectbook/frequently-asked-questions-faq-.md

     $ module load gromacs/5.0.5

-See the section ["Accessing Software using Distributed Environment Modules"](http://support.opensciencegrid.org/solution/categories/5000160799/folders/5000260921/articles/5000634394-accessing-software-using-distributed-environment-modules) for details.
+See the section on [Accessing Software using Distributed Environment Modules](http://support.opensciencegrid.org/solution/categories/5000160799/folders/5000260921/articles/5000634394-accessing-software-using-distributed-environment-modules) for details.

 **Are there any restrictions on installing commercial softwares?**